Exploring how books, film, and queer culture shape the way we see ourselves.

 As writer and editor of Quinn on Books—my monthly column for The Red Hook Star-Revue and The Village Star-Revue—I select and review fiction, nonfiction, and poetry, with a priority on local authors and books of local interest, alongside works that capture the shared experience of city living.

-The New Yorker recently published my letter to the editor about one of my favorite places in Brooklyn: Green-Wood Cemetery.
+The New Yorker published my letter to the editor about one of my favorite places in Brooklyn: Green-Wood Cemetery.
 I’ve written about its beauty, mystery, and history before—and it remains my favorite green space in New York City.
 Read more.